 An individual has the right to request that any out-of-date, irrelevant or inaccurate or information about them is erased or corrected (subject to certain exemptions and limitations under Data Protection Law); please see above for details of why GSA may need to process your data, and who you may contact if you disagree.

 GSA will take appropriate technical and organisational steps to ensure the security of personal data about individuals, including policies around use of technology and devices, and access to Association systems.
 All staff and Council members will be made aware of this policy and their duties under Data Protection Law and receive relevant training.

 GSA will update this Privacy Notice from time to time.
 You should check the GSA website from time to time to ensure that you are happy with any changes.
 This policy is effective from 25 May 2018.
 Any substantial changes that affect your rights will be provided to you directly as far as is reasonably practicable.

 Queries and complaints

-Any comments or queries on this policy should be directed to the Data Compliance Manager using the following contact details:
+Any comments or queries on this policy should be directed to the GSA Membership Manager using the following contact details: